-The U.S. President voting is said to be an indirect voting in which the citizens cast their vote for the members of Electoral College of U.S. The eligibility requirements for becoming the American President, as explained under Article 2 of the United States Constitution, are:
+Voting for the U.S. president is done through indirect voting in which the citizens cast their vote for the members of Electoral College of U.S. The eligibility requirements for becoming the American President, as explained under Article 2 of the United States Constitution, are:

 - The person should be a natural-born citizen of United States of America.